INJURED BY DOG ATTORNEYS

-In one case where a person was injured by a dog, our MN attorney represented a woman who was pushed down the stairs by a dog at her niece’s house.
+In one case where a person was injured by a dog, our top MN attorney represented a woman who was pushed down the stairs by a dog at her niece’s house.
 The claim was technically against the niece, but is really against the dog owner’s homeowners insurance.
-Homeowners insurance usually covers injuries caused by the homeowners dog, and in this case the insurance company ended up paying all the medical bills plus fair compensation to our client for her injuries.
+Homeowners insurance usually covers injuries caused by the homeowners dog (on or off of the property), and in this case the insurance company eventually ended up paying all the medical bills plus fair compensation to our client for her injuries.

 When our client entered the back door of the house, the dogs were at the door trying to get out.
 The back door opens into the house and the hinges are on the right side, so our client was pushing in from the left.
 The steps leading down to the basement are on the immediate left of the back-door, and the door to the basement was open.
 After our client got into the house, she tried to close the back-door behind her without letting the dogs out.
 As she was closing the door, both dogs were trying to get out and pushed against her, causing her to fall backwards down the stairs.
 She immediately reached out to grab the railing, but there was no railing for those stairs.
 The stairs lead to a cement floor in the basement, where she landed and hit her head against a sump pump.

 Our attorney’s claim to the homeowners insurance company for the injury caused by the dog, and the owner’s negligence, was based on three factors:

 - the dogs should have been confined to the basement or one of the rooms in the house.